logsem/cerise-stack-monotone/README.md

-This directory contains the Coq mechanization accompanying the submission "Le Temps des Cerises: Bringing Temporal Stack Safety to Capability Machines".
+This directory contains the Coq mechanization accompanying the submission "Le Temps des Cerises: Efficient Temporal Stack Safety on Capability Machines using Directed Capabilities".

 # Building the proofs